-The 24th Packet Video Workshop (PV 2019) is devoted to presenting technological advancements and innovations in video and multimedia transmission over packet networks.
+The 25th Packet Video Workshop (PV’20), co-located with ACM MMSys, is devoted to presenting technological advancements and innovations in video and multimedia transmission over packet networks.
 The workshop provides a unique venue for people from the multimedia and networking fields to meet, interact and exchange ideas.
 Its charter is to promote the research and development in both established and emerging areas of video streaming and multimedia networking.
-PV 2019 will be held in Amherst, MA, USA on June 21st, 2019 as a single-track event.
-The workshop will be co-located with ACM MMSys.

 - Novel technologies for interactive audiovisual communications

 - Video streaming over software-defined networks

 - Multimedia communications over future networks, such as information-centric networks, next-generation 802.11ax networks and 5G wireless

 - Coding and streaming of immersive media, including VR, AR, 360° video and multi-sensory systems

 - Machine learning in media coding and streaming systems